 Interface bond0’s Configuration file: /etc/sysconfig/network-scripts/ifcfg-bond0

 DEVICE=bond0 IPADDR=10.124.251.101 NETMASK=255.255.255.0 ONBOOT=yes BOOTPROTO=none USERCTL=no NM_CONTROLLED=no BONDING_OPTS="mode=4 miimon=100 xmit_hash_policy=layer3+4 use_carrier=1"

 DEVICE=ens1f1 BOOTPROTO=none ONBOOT=yes MASTER=bond0 SLAVE=yes USERCTL=no NM_CONTROLLED=no

-- Navigate to Infrastructure, and click on the Service Engine (SE) where the VLAN interface is to be created.
+Navigate to Infrastructure, and select the Service Engine (SE) where the VLAN interface is to be created.

-- Click on the edit button, and the following pop-up window will appear.
+Click on the edit button, and the following editor pop-up will appear.

-- The VLAN interface appears on the Service Engine edit page.
+The configured VLAN interface will be displayed in the VLAN Interfaces section of the Service Engine edit page.